 |CLTV = Customer Value x Profit Margin|

-Let’s understand how to calculate your CLTV with the help of an example
+Let’s understand how to calculate your CLTV with an example.

 Let’s assume a hypothetical case of a shoe store to understand how CLTV can be measured.
 Say an average customer spends $20 per purchase and purchases 2 times a year from a given shoe shop for 5 years.